Welcome to Edit Suite WA

 Twitter: http://bit.ly/2bIP99Z

-Find the perfect match at Pair’d
+Make a match at Pair’d

 A foraged feast in an enchanted forest.
 Local luminaries cooking alongside Michelin-star chefs.
 A rock star turned winemaker manning the decks by the beach.
 Chefs spinning records as well as plates.
 A cookbook queen singing opera at an exclusive tasting.
 These creative combinations are all part of Pair’d, a four-day wine, food and music festival celebrating everything the spectacular Margaret River Region has to offer from 14 to 17 November 2024.